WebThingsIO/addon-builder/README.md

 # trigger-build.py

-The trigger-build.py will trigger a travis job to start building an image.
+The trigger-build.py will trigger a GitHub workflow to start building an image.
 You can check the progress by watching https://github.com/mozilla-iot/addon-builder/actions